Understanding the I-20

 • Your education level (e.g., bachelor’s, master’s, doctorate, etc.)

 • Your major(s) – note that the major listed on the I-20 may not be exactly the same as your official University of Alabama major.
 This is because the I-20 reflects a list of majors drawn from the U.S. Department of Education’s CIP Code Lists, and this is used by the Department of Homeland Security for the I-20.
 The name of the major on the I-20 is not determined by UA.
 The US government’s major listed on your I-20 is the “closest match” to your actual UA major.
-UA’s majors and affiliated CIP Codes may be found on the Office of Institutional Research and Assessment site and on the Office of Institutional Effectiveness site.
+UA’s majors and affiliated CIP Codes may be found on the Office of Institutional Effectiveness site.

 • Start of classes date – This is the first day of classes for your initial semester of study in the program.